Mango Hill

 Mango Hill lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch's analysis shows Mango Hill's population was approximately 17,840 as of November 2025.
-This figure represents an increase of 2,919 people, a 19.6% rise from the 2021 Census count of 14,921.
-The change is inferred from ABS's estimated resident population of 17,546 in June 2024 and an additional 498 validated new addresses since the Census date.
-This results in a population density of 1,161 persons per square kilometer, similar to averages across locations assessed by AreaSearch.
-Mango Hill's growth rate exceeded the national average (8.9%) and its SA4 region, making it a growth leader.
-Interstate migration contributed approximately 52.6% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+AreaSearch's analysis indicates Mango Hill's population is approximately 17,936 as of Feb 2026.
+This figure represents an increase of 3,015 people, a 20.2% rise since the 2021 Census which reported a population of 14,921.
+The change is inferred from ABS's estimated resident population of 17,546 in June 2024 and an additional 543 validated new addresses since the Census date.
+This results in a density ratio of 1,167 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Mango Hill's growth rate exceeded the national average (9.9%) and that of its SA4 region since the 2021 census, marking it as a growth leader.
+Population growth was primarily driven by interstate migration contributing approximately 52.6% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, exceptional population growth is predicted over the period to 2041, with Mango Hill expected to grow by 8,582 persons, reflecting a total gain of 46.5% based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking ahead, a significant population increase in the top quartile of national areas is forecast, with Mango Hill expected to expand by 8,582 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 45.7% in total over the 17 years.

 Frequently Asked Questions - Population